ALBesana/H.A.K.I.-Animal-Doctors-IMS/README.md

 -now go back to desktop, and find the download location of your XAMPP

--find the htdocs folder, then unzip the animal_doctors.zip and paste the contents inside
+-find the htdocs folder, then unzip the myproject.zip and paste the contents inside

 -go back to your browser, then paste this http://localhost/myproject/login.html